Last Updated on: 13th November 2022, 09:13 pm

 Grilling your meat effectively depends on various factors.

-These factors range from the moisture present inside the smoker all the way out to the weather conditions in which you are going to grill your meat.
+These factors range from the moisture present inside the smoker out to the weather conditions in which you are going to grill your meat.

-Windy weather is a common problem when grilling because it can knock out your flames.
+Windy weather is a common grilling problem because it can knock out your flames.

 In addition, it can also push your heat out of the smoker and result in heat loss.